 We all use search engines every day.
 How hard can it be, is what you may be thinking.
 Did you know that many museums don’t have their collections search visible on their front page?
 Sometimes one needs to click through 4-5 pages to even get to the collections search.
 The work doesn’t end there for the enthusiastic searcher.
 Once in the search page, you are faced with two options: 1) You can write your search term directly into the search bar and scroll through sometimes thousands of results, or 2) you can narrow your search by selecting advanced options and search by department, time period, gallery, and sometimes even by color, light, or directionality.
 If you are just looking for a mythical animal image for your children to replicate using playdough or Legos, or if you are making pottery in your studio and need some inspiration, what exactly do you search for?
 How specific do you want your results to be?
 For inspiration, perhaps you will appreciate having hundreds of results when you search for “glazed vase,” but if you are looking for that winged lion you saw once, would you know to search for a “lamassu” (Fig. 2)?
 We are not unfamiliar with selective searching: When we shop online for clothes, our search criteria can be based on color, size, fit, or article type.
 It is annoying to get sandals in your search results, when you are looking for a pair of rain boots.
 With so many options online and so little time, one might opt for a website that gives the “right” results the fastest.

 So why use museum collections searches if you can instead use Google image search?
 Stay tuned; we will explore search engines more in depth in this series.
 But putting on my educator and researcher hat, I would say that one of the most important reasons is the reliability of the information.
 In this age of endless Google search results and skepticism towards expert opinion, spotting reliable information in a general Google search can be tricky.
 Numerous studies show that Americans consider museums as trustworthy sources of information and that they trust museums more than local papers, nonprofit researchers, the U.S. government, and academic researchers.
-Online museum searches will bring up results that you can safely recite to your nerdiest friends, your teacher who is a tough grader, and your skeptical aunt.
+Online museum searches will bring up results that you can safely recite to your nerdiest friends, your teacher who is a tough grader, and your skeptical relative.

 Search engines and companies with big budgets have the resources to work with User Experience (UX) and User Interface (UI) specialists to provide you with a good search experience.
 Even larger museums may have digital departments maintaining and improving the database regularly.
 However, many museums are smaller in size and in budgets, so they don’t have these resources.
 Especially with the current shrinking of museum budgets and the diminished number of staff after layoffs, many museums don’t and won’t have the necessary means to redesign their databases.
 So what can they do?